apeltzer/EAGER-GUI/README.md

-# eager
+# EAGER-GUI
-This is the main project for the EAGER project, containing the Wiki, some tutorials, howtos as well as a possibility to access the FAQ and the issue tracking system if things go bad ;-).
-Feedback is always appreciated!
+This is the main project for the EAGER project, with links to some tutorials, subsequent tools and HowTos and a FAQ which will be updated once we get feedback from end users.
+Please use the different bug trackers for other tools than the actual pipeline, e.g. the Clip&Merge issue tracking if you encounter issues with the Clip&Merge application.

 Wiki: <https://lambda.informatik.uni-tuebingen.de/eagerwiki/>